NikKowPHP/social-brain/chapters/chapter-11.md

 ---
 ### **Field Work Challenge**

 This week, your mission is to practice the **"Intake" Protocol**.
-The next time someone gives you any form of feedback (even a minor, off-hand comment), your job is to:
+The next time someone gives you any form of feedback (even a minor, off-hand comment), your job is to: 1.
+Breathe.
-1. Take one **Conductor's Breath**.
 2. Resist explaining.
-3. Ask one clarifying question to find the data: *"When you say [their judgment], what's a specific instance you're thinking of?"*
+3. Ask one clarifying question.

-Just observe what this does to the conversation and to your own emotional state.
+*   **For the Architect:** You will feel a powerful urge to correct their "inaccurate" feedback.
+Your mission is to say nothing except the clarifying question: "Can you give me an example?"
+Your goal is data collection, not a debate.
+*   **For the Connector:** You will want to immediately agree with the feedback to restore harmony.
+Your mission is to resist that urge and ask the clarifying question.
+This shows you are taking the feedback seriously enough to want more detail.
+*   **For the Sentinel:** Your system will feel under attack.
+Your challenge is to use the Conductor's Breath and then deliver the clarifying question with a neutral, curious tone, not an accusatory one.

 ---
 ### **Neuro-Toolkit: The Learning Brain**